Duet3D/wiki-content/How_to_guides/Commissioning.md

 title: Commissioning your machine
 description:
 published: false
-date: 2022-02-21T13:36:37.262Z
+date: 2022-02-21T15:40:25.484Z
 tags:
 editor: markdown
 dateCreated: 2022-02-04T13:42:24.938Z
 ---

-# Check Thermistors
+# Introduction

+**This document is relevant to:** All Duet boards **Firmware versions:** All versions
+**Difficulty:** Moderate
+**Time Required:** 30 minutes - 1 hour

+This guide covers configuring RepRapFirmware for your machine.

+If you have any problems with your Duet when using this guide, rather than posting comments, **please use our support forum: [https://forum.duet3d.com/](https://forum.duet3d.com/){target=_blank}**

+# 1. Turn on power

+> If you have just changed your configuration, and the Duet has rebooted with mains power, **IMMEDIATELY** check that your new configuration is not heating heaters/moving axes/starting spindles or any other unexpected and unwanted behaviour.
+If it is, **TURN OFF THE POWER!** You can investigate any problems and check configuration by powering the Duet with USB power only.
+{.is-warning}

+# 2. Connect to Duet Web Console (DWC)

-Note: If you changed the machine name in the RepRapFirmware Configurator, this will be reflected in the .local address.
+> If you changed the machine name in the RepRapFirmware Configurator, this will be reflected in the .local address.
 For instance, if you named the machine "My Printer", you will navigate to myprinter.local/ (without spaces and not case sensitive).
+{.is-info}

-Open your browser and navigate to yourduetname.local/.
+* Open your browser and navigate to yourduetname.local/ or the IP address .

+# 3. Check Thermistors

-Check that you are getting a temperature reading on "Tool 0" and "Bed".
-It should be around room temperature.
-It is OK if there's a few degrees of error as thermistor readings have better resolution at higher temperatures.
+Check the temperature reading on heaters, eg "T0", "Bed".
+* It should be around room temperature if the heaters have not recently been on.
+* It is OK if there's a few degrees of error as thermistor readings have better resolution at higher temperatures.
+* If you get a temperature reading of "-273°C", this indicates an open circuit, i.e. nothing is connected to the defined pins.
+  * Check that the temperature sensor is connected to the correct pins
+  * Check the wiring for breaks
+  * Measure the resistance of the wires that connect to the Duet, and that it corresponds with what the firmware expects
+  * Check that the configuration is set correctly for the temperature sensor.

-If you get a reading of "2000°C", there is a problem with your thermistor wiring.
-Correct this before continuing.
+* If you get a temperature reading of "2000°C", this indicates a dead short between the temperature sensor pins on the Duet, or mis-configured firmware.
+  * Check your M305/M308 configuration
+  * Check the wiring isn't grounding out to something
+* See [User manual: Connecting thermistor and PT1000 temperature sensors](/User_manual/Connecting_hardware/Temperature_connecting_thermistors_PT1000) and [M308](/User_manual/Reference/Gcodes/M308) (RRF 3.x) or [M305](/User_manual/Reference/Gcodes/M305) (RRF 2.x) for more details.

-# Check Fans
+# 4. Check Fans

-Always On fans should already be on.
+* Always On fans should already be on.
 Check them at this time.

-If you have a fan that is connected to F0, you can enable it by sending G-Code command "M106 P0 S1"
+* If you have a fan that is connected as FAN 0, you can enable it by sending G-Code command `M106 P0 S1`.
+To turn it off, send `M106 P0 S0`

-For thermostatically controlled fans, (which are F1 and F2 by default) we can check them by temporarily changing the temperature at which they activate.
+* For thermostatically controlled fans, we can check them by temporarily changing the temperature at which they activate.

-In the Duet web interface, load the G-Code Console.
+  * In the Duet web interface, load the G-Code Console.

-Send the following command to the Duet: "M106 P1 T1 H1".
+  * Send the following command to the Duet: `M106 P1 T1 H1`.
+The T parameter sets the temperature it comes on

-P1 is for Fan 1.
+  * P1 is for Fan 1.
 If you have two thermostatically controlled fans, repeat this step after changing P1 to P2.

-After confirming the operation of the fans, you may reset the configuration by simply pressing the "Reset" button on the Duet, if you wish.
-Do not confuse the Reset button with the Erase button!
+* After confirming the operation of the fans, you may reset the configuration by simply pressing the "Reset" button on the Duet, or send `M999`.

-For more details on configuring fans see these wiki pages: Connecting and configuring fans, and Gcode: M106
+* See [User manual: Connecting and configuring fans](/User_manual/Connecting_hardware/Fans_connecting) and GCode [M106](/User_manual/Reference/Gcodes/M106) for more details.

 # Check Heater Functionality

 Since we have checked for proper operation of our thermistors, we may now check our heaters.

-On the Machine Control page, enter a number in the "Active" box for each heater.
+* On the Machine Control page, enter a number in the "Active" box for each heater.
 Start off with a low number such as 35°C.

-Select the drop down box next to "Tool 0" and click "Select Tool".
+* Select the drop down box next to "Tool 0" and click "Select Tool".

 You should see the corresponding temperature begin to rise.
 It is possible that it will overshoot the set temperature a bit, this is OK.